bnb-chain/bnb-chain.github.io/docs/cross.md

 ### Which wallet support cross-chain transfer?

-You need to use [MyEtherWallet](wallet/myetherwallet.md)to call contracts and use Binance Chain commandline client: `bnbcli`/ `tbnbcli` for complementary commands
+You need to use [MyEtherWallet](wallet/myetherwallet.md)to call contracts and use Beacon Chain commandline client: `bnbcli`/ `tbnbcli` for complementary commands

 Please refer to this [guide](cross-chain-transfer.md) for details

 ### How to send cross-chain transfer?

-You can use [Binance Chain extension wallet](wallet/binance.md) or
+You can use [BNB Chain extension wallet](wallet/binance.md) or

 use [Trust wallet](https://community.trustwallet.com/t/how-to-send-and-receive-bnb-on-smart-chain/67430)